couchbaselabs/observability/examples/native/README.md

 # Example: native #

 This is an extended version of /examples/container, allowing for multiple nodes and clusters to be run.
-It is ideally suited for Grafana dashboard development.
+It is ideally suited to show off the CMOS stack, or for developing any of the components (as it is a full stack deployment).

 ## Running the example ##